juaml/beautiful-jekyll/joinus.md

 *We are looking for a Research Software Developer/Scientist (m/f/d)*

--	Role: design, develop and deploy high quality cross-cutting research software ecosystem with a particular focus on data handling and machine learning
+-	*Role*: design, develop and deploy high quality cross-cutting research software ecosystem with a particular focus on data handling and machine learning
--	Starting: February 2021 (negotiable)
+-	*Starting*: February 2021 (negotiable)
--	Place: Forschungszentrum Jülich (FZJ) with offices available in Jülich and Düsseldorf
+-	*Place*: Forschungszentrum Jülich (FZJ) with offices available in Jülich and Düsseldorf

 *Your responsibilities*
 -	design, develop and deploy data management, analysis and machine learning tools as a software ecosystem in collaboration with experts